 In the event of inclement weather, boots/galoshes may be worn TO school, but not worn IN school (please provide a change of shoes).
 No open toed shoes, heels, or sandals of any kind.

 Consequences for uniform violations can include: parents can be asked to bring items to school when the student is out of uniform, students can be denied a privilege or incentive, and a notice will be sent home.

 All UPCCS K-5 students are provided transportation by the home school district.
-Any questions/concerns related to the transportation of students should be directed to the Transportation Department of the home school district and the Dean of Students at (412) 325-4075.
+Any questions/concerns related to the transportation of students should be directed to the Transportation Department of the home school district or Ms. Allen at (412) 325-4075.

 Education for Children and Youth Experiencing Homelessness (ECYEH)